Mostly this blog has no trouble squirting out quarter-baked thoughts; this one has been more… constipated. Same result. Here goes.

 Both are true, as is the whole elephant.

-The post "The Good, The Bad, and The Elephant Shaped Bell Curve Farm Bias" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2014/11/elephant-bell-curve/) on November 6, 2014.
+The post "The Good, The Bad, and The Elephant Shaped Bell Curve Farm Bias" was originally slapped on the butt by a cigar smoking doctor yelling "It's a post!" at CogDogBlog (https://cogdogblog.com/2014/11/elephant-bell-curve/) on November 6, 2014.